Temporary Protected Status

 When a country becomes unsafe for its citizens, the U.S. government might designate that country for Temporary Protected Status (TPS).
 This designation not only recognizes international crises but also helps certain people from countries with TPS avoid deportation and pursue legal employment opportunities in the United States.

 Even if your country receives TPS designation, you must still apply for TPS benefits and Employment Authorization Documents (EADs).
-Lopez & Rhodes PLLC can help.
+J. Lopez Law can help.
 Our attorneys have a decade of unique legal experiences and lifetimes of compassion and dedication to put on your side.

 Call us at (832) 514-4879 to find out what we can do for you.